 Debug Apache Spark jobs running on Azure HDInsight

-In this article, you learn how to track and debug Apache Spark jobs running on HDInsight clusters using the Apache Hadoop YARN UI, Spark UI, and the Spark History Server.
+In this article, you learn how to track and debug Apache Spark jobs running on HDInsight clusters.
+Debug using the Apache Hadoop YARN UI, Spark UI, and the Spark History Server.
 You start a Spark job using a notebook available with the Spark cluster, Machine learning: Predictive analysis on food inspection data using MLLib.
-You can use the following steps to track an application that you submitted using any other approach as well, for example, spark-submit.
+Use the following steps to track an application that you submitted using any other approach as well, for example, spark-submit.

 An Apache Spark cluster on HDInsight.
 For instructions, see Create Apache Spark clusters in Azure HDInsight.